LinkedEarth/Pyleoclim_util/doc_build/core/ui.rst

 Series (pyleoclim.Series)
 =========================

-The Series class allows to manipulate Series objects which are basic representations of time and values.
+The Series class allows to manipulate Series objects, which are basic representations of timeseries, containing a time axis, values, and some basic metadata about both axes.

 .. autoclass:: pyleoclim.core.ui.Series